Are Retirement Accounts Marital Property? | Know The Truth

 It is not as simple as it looks.
 In general, the retirement account is in the name of the working spouse, but when we talk about divorce and division, it can be termed as the joint account.

 So, the question “Are retirement accounts joint property?”
 The answer is yes, retirement accounts are marital property or joint property.
 This means that at the time of divorce, by the court order or QDRO, the benefits and money related to the retirement plan are divided between both spouses.
 And this separation includes almost all retirement benefits like 401(k), savings accounts, and others.
+It depicts that both the spouses need to share the assets regarless of the percentage that involve in the division.

 However, only the benefits and money acquired during the marriage are subject to division, and the assets collected before marriage are considered as separate property.
 So, if you have $50,000 in your 401(k) before marriage and it grows to $120,000 after marriage, then only the extra $70,000 will fall in the division during a divorce.